-When a new account is created or when a password is registered or changed, the TOE uses SF.MGMT to provide mechanisms for verifying that the password satisfies the following quality criteria:
+When a new account is created or when a password is registered or changed inside the TOE, the TOE uses SF.MGMT to provide mechanisms for verifying that the password satisfies the following quality criteria:

-· The password satisfies the minimum number of characters required in a password, which is determined in a security parameter.

-• The types of characters allowed in a password are alphabetic and numeric characters and symbols, and the complex password condition determined in a security parameter is satisfied.
+- The password satisfies the minimum number of characters required in a password, which is determined in a security parameter. - The types of characters allowed in a password are alphabetic and numeric characters and symbols, and the complex password condition determined in a security parameter is satisfied.

-FIA_SOS.1 is therefore achieved for SF.MGMT.
+FIA SOS.1 is therefore achieved for SF.MGMT.